View Peggy Dubridge's Obituary on bigrapidsnews.com and share memories

-HOWARD CITY -- Peggy Joanne (McHugh) Dubridge retired to the place the Lord has prepared for her after a long battle with cancer on Thursday, May 2, 2019.
+MORLEY -- Peggy Joanne (Mchugh) Dubridge retired to the place the Lord has prepared for her after a long battle with cancer on Thursday, May 2, 2019.

 She was born on March 5, 1955.